rust-unofficial/patterns/patterns/ffi-export.md

 For example, if a pointer provenance is wrong, that may be a segfault due to invalid memory access.
 But if it is manipulated by unsafe code, it could become full-blown heap corruption.

-The Object-Based API design allows for writing shims that have good memory safety characteristics, and a clean boundary of what is safe and what is not.
+The Object-Based API design allows for writing shims that have good memory safety characteristics, and a clean boundary of what is safe and what is `unsafe`.

 ## Code Example